opus1993/pubrepo/content/post/2021-03-26-data-evangelist-part-5/index.md

 ⭐️ September 6-10th [EARL Conference 2021]( https://info.mango-solutions.com/earl-2021#:~:text=EARL%202021%206%2D10th%20September,of%20the%20world%27s%20leading%20practitioners)

 ----

 {{< tweet 1373381331309129729 >}}

-## Rigor section
+## Rigor

-Align with the language of prior Evangelist letters

-CNH has resources in various places for data governance and security review, and policies already.

-Some are overlapping.
-Some not widely known, or conformed to, leaving gaps.

-There must be a champion for driving standards and rigor across the enterprise.

-This means, prior to deployment, all work is subject to “peer review” by the business, including ethics.

-Peer review could easily be associated with GPD (or not).
+Since the days of Sarbanes-Oxley in the `00s, and more recently GDPR,  organizations have documented policies in various places for data governance and security review.
+Some may be overlapping.
+And some are not widely known, or conformed to, leaving gaps.
+There must be a champion for driving standards and rigor across the enterprise, especially in AI.
+As a practical matter, this means, prior to deployment, all work should be subject to “peer review” by the business.

-It means statistical models must be retained, and AI model performance reviewed periodically by the business, post deployment.
+It also means statistical models must be retained, and AI model performance reviewed periodically by the business, post deployment.
+More than anything, a single clear champion for standards and rigor must be identified.
+Though that person might currently sit in finance or audit, or even information technology,

-To accelerate our work, we need a clean feature (data) catalogue.

-More than anything, a clear champion for standards and rigor, must be identified.

 This new role:  Principal Data Scientist